simagix/keyhole/USERSGUIDE.md

 For a sharded cluster, *keyhole* connects to the primary node of all shards.
 The reason of doing so, instead of remaining at `mongos`, is to collect more stats, such as wiredTiger stats data, and provide a partial view of the entire cluster.

 ### Stats Viewing
 At the end of a *keyhole*, including monitoring and load test, it writes data to a file under system's default temporary directory.
-Save the file and you can view the summaries again using *keyhole* with `--view` flag.
+Save the file and you can view the summaries again using *keyhole* with `--diag` flag.
 For example,

 ```
-keyhole --view /tmp/keyhole_stats.2018-06-04T084021
+keyhole --diag /tmp/keyhole_stats.2018-06-04T084021-shard01.gz
 ```

 ### Monitor Mode `--monitor`